LLM-EDT: Large Language Model Enhanced Cross-domain Sequential Recommendation with Dual-phase Training: Introduction

-Benefiting from the capability of Large Language Models (LLMs) in reasoning and representation~\cite{reasoning,representation}, the aforementioned issues can be partially alleviated.
-By leveraging LLMs to perform data augmentation and training a meta network to filter the noise, LLMCDSR~\cite{llmcdsr} alleviates the \textbf{Imbalance Issue} as shown in the blue columns of Figure~\ref{fig:prel_exp} by utilizing a LLMs-based data augmentation.
+Benefiting from the capability of Large Language Models (LLMs) in reasoning and representation~\cite{reasoning,representation,liu2025large}, the aforementioned issues can be partially alleviated.
+By leveraging LLMs to perform data augmentation and training a meta network to filter the noise, LLMCDSR~\cite{llmcdsr} alleviates the \textbf{Domain Imbalance Issue} as shown in the blue columns of Figure~\ref{fig:prel_exp} by utilizing a LLMs-based data augmentation.
 Nevertheless, it sacrifices the training and inference efficiency while still introducing irrelevant samples, leading to the \textbf{\ding{182} Irrelevant Noise} problem.
-For the \textbf{Transition Issue}, another approach, LLM4CDSR~\cite{bridge}, employs LLMs as both the encoder and summarizer to generate comprehensive item and user representation.
-However, naively introducing LLMs as profile summarizers raises the \textbf{\ding{183} Rough Profiling} problem.
+For the \textbf{Domain Transition Issue}, another approach, LLM4CDSR~\cite{bridge}, employs LLMs as both the encoder and summarizer.
+However, it only enhances the item and user representations with LLMs, while still following the training paradigm of previous research~\cite{CDSR1,CDSR_tri,TriCDR}.
+This paradigm fails to learn the user preference from different granularities in a gradual manner, \ie, from global to domain-specific, which may hinder the user's preference updating for domain-specific items, further exacerbating the \textbf{Domain Transition Issue}.
+Moreover, naively introducing LLMs as profile summarizers raises the \textbf{\ding{183} Rough Profiling} problem.
 Such a way only leverages one-step summarization to generate the preference, which fails to capture the fine-grained features from each domain.
-Moreover, the parallel training framework of LLM4CDSR fails to learn the user preference from different granularities in a gradual manner, \ie from global to domain-specific, which may hinder user's preference updating for domain-specific items, further exacerbating the transition issue.